ThePhoenix77/ai-twitter-bot/README.md

 # ai-twitter-bot

-An automated Twitter (X) assistant that fetches niche news, distills each article into tweet-sized summaries, de-duplicates previously posted content, and posts updates through the unofficial `tweety` client.
+An automated Twitter (X) assistant that fetches niche news, distills each article into tweet sized summaries and posts the tweets on your behalf.

-## ✨ Features
+## Features
 - **News Fetching:** Queries NewsAPI with configurable keywords and normalizes article metadata.
 - **AI Summarisation:** Uses Hugging Face's BART pipeline to produce concise tweet candidates and score them by keyword relevance.
-- **Duplicate Filtering:** Maintains a rolling history of published tweets to avoid reposting similar content.
-- **Hands-Off Posting:** Logs into X via `tweety` and posts the selected tweets in sequence.
+- **Hands-Off Posting:** Logs on your behalf into your X (Twitter) account and posts the selected tweets in sequence.
 - **Local Persistence:** Stores the daily batch as well as the long-term tweet history on disk for auditing.

-## 🧱 Architecture at a Glance
+## Architecture at a Glance
 ```
 [Scheduler/manual run]
           |